UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 Also, at the end of its assembly, every Duratec RS engine undergoes a hot test to assure the quality of the finished engine.

-“Engineering an all-new powertrain with a 65 percent power increase was the biggest challenge of the entire RS programme”, said Dr. Georg Heuser, Focus RS powertrain manager.
+“Engineering an all-new powertrain with a 65 percent power increase was the biggest challenge of the entire RS program”, said Dr. Georg Heuser, Focus RS powertrain manager.

 “Ford’s strict standards for quality and engineering excellence were applied rigorously to achieve excellent levels of driveability, responsiveness, refinement, and performance.